How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Simply shave as usual.

-I read a blog post from someone else when I was researching is coconut oil good for shaving that said the oil filled up the razor easily.
+I read a blog post from someone else when I was researching if coconut oil is good for shaving that said the oil filled up the razor easily.
 This was not my experience at all.
-It is far easier than using shaving cream and I have not noticed any coconut oil build up in my razor at all.
+It is far easier than using shaving cream and I have not noticed any coconut oil build-up in my razor at all.

 It’s very easy to shave with a layer of coconut oil.